-A Priest may place several Blessings on the same individual : in this case, each Blessing must affect a different score and must be performed separately.
-Thus, a Priest of Poseidon could place a triple blessing on the same character, giving him a bonus of +2 to Mystic Fortitude, Danger Evasion and Physical Vigor : this would take the Priest a total of three rounds and would cost him 3 Power points (one round and one point for each blessing).
+A Priest may place multiple Blessings on a single individual, with each blessing increasing a different characteristic at the cost of 1 Power point.
+Thus, a Priest of Poseidon could place a triple blessing, giving a bonus of +2 to Mystic Fortitude, Danger Evasion and Physical Vigor, for a total cost of 3 Power points.
+Note that the same score cannot be affected by multiple Blessings at the same time.